pavlos-konstantinidis/config-tool_mock/README.md

 9. [x] Auto-instantiate protocols
 10. [x] Make protocols dropable
 11. [x] Visualize every instance in modal
-12. [ ] Build a flat protocol file (only trials)
+12. [x] Check all instances with tree-model
+12. [ ] Flatten and abstract only trials from Protocol instance
-13. [ ] When done, push all trials to the subjects associated with a protocol
+13. [ ] Push all trials to subjects associated with a protocol
 14. [ ] Merge all subjects into one JSON, structure as specified and export

 ## Notes